DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: DailyTalk

-\paragraph{Post-record Processing} Post-record processing is conducted to correct misalignment between speeches and their scripts.
-Since we directed voice actors not to act exactly to script, recorded speech might be different from script in aspects of filling gaps or some conversational words.
-For intact dataset, we re-transcripted the recorded speeches including changed words, such as conversational terms or filling gaps.
+Post-record processing is conducted to correct misalignment between speeches and scripts.
+Since we directed voice actors not to act exactly to script, recorded speech might differ from the script in aspects of filling gaps or some conversational words.
+For this task, 6 annotators fluent in English are hired to fix incorrect transcription for this task.